uillinois-community/gitForCourses/README.md

 This method is useful because it can be repeated if the distribution source repository is updated.
 Then, the typical git merge resolution methods apply so there's less chance of conflict.

+**Example:**

+In the same course organization, assignments are released in the `_release` repository (public to members of the organization).
+CS225 created new assignments as branches in this repo (i.e. `_release/lab3`.)

+The student has a private `netid` repository in the same organization.
+As a one time setup, the student adds the release repo as a remote:

+`git remote add release https://github-dev.cs.illinois.edu/cs225sp18/_release.git`

+Then to distribute (or update) the released assignment, the student runs:

+> `git fetch release`
+>
+> `git merge release/lab3 -m "Merging initial lab3 files"`

 ### Provisioning triggers distribution

 For repository-per-assignment models, the act of provisioning can also trigger "seeding" the directory with the distribution files.

 GitHub Classroom does this well -- but only on github.com.
 Classroom, when used with GitHub Enterprise, does not support this file seeding.
 (Classroom uses a Source Import API that is in "public preview" on github.com but is not in the GHE product.)

+Cons:
+- Provisioning is a one-time step.
+If updates to the distribution files needs to happen, another method maybe preferred.

 ## Assignment collection and grading